efallancy/mailer/README.md

 Currently, the email message is set to send in plain text format.
 There isn't any back-pressuring (rate-limitting) implemented on this service.
 For most part of the config, it can be found in the `src/config.js` file.
 Ideally, a pipeline will be implemented, given if this is to be pushed for production, which will do checks on linting, testing and formatting at minimal, before deploying it.

-An endpoint is available to be used and try with at: `https://simple-mailer-service.herokuapp.com/v1/mail/send`.
+An endpoint is available to be used and try with at: `https://simple-mailer-service.herokuapp.com/v1/mail/send` (POST endpoint).